FrozenAssassine/FluentEdit/Disclaimer.md

 <h2>Disclaimer for FluentEdit</h2>

 <p>We are doing our best to prepare the content of this app.
 However, FluentEdit cannot warranty the expressions and suggestions of the contents, as well as its accuracy.
-In addition, to the extent permitted by the law, FluentEdit shall not be responsible for any losses and/or damages due to the usage of the information on our app.
-Our Disclaimer was generated with the help of the App Disclaimer Generator from App-Privacy-Policy.com</p>
+In addition, to the extent permitted by the law, FluentEdit shall not be responsible for any losses and/or damages due to the usage of the information on our app. </p>

 <p>By using our app, you hereby consent to our disclaimer and agree to its terms.</p>